“How do you pass the Coach Knowledge Assessment?”

 - Barbara Silva’s video, “ICF’s New Coach Knowledge Assessment“

-Finally, keep in mind that the ICF is interested in helping coaches succeed in their businesses.
-This means that they will expect you to know various professional and contractual questions.
+Finally, keep in mind that the ICF is interested in helping coaches succeed in their businesses. buy now This means that they will expect you to know various professional and contractual questions.
 If you are not familiar with these ideas, then make sure to take some times to research these topics.
 Also, consider asking some experienced coaches about how coaching contracts and arrangements work.

 Go for It! – Take the CKA